tryscer/flock/flock-music.md

 ​	"Yeah, I guess... but down here it's all the same, know what I'm saying?"
 ​	"What are you saying?"
 ​	"I'm saying we should go where black crowds go to listen to music."
-​	Eleanore says, "Alice, when you were looking at the billboard, where were all those venues?"
+​	Eleanore says, "Cindy, when you were looking at the billboard, where were all those venues?"
-​	"Second street," I say.
+​	"Second street," says Cindy.
-​	The receptionist says, "Two rooms, then?"

 ​